whu2015/whu-nju/README.md

 # whu-nju
-A repository managed by Wei Hu from Nanjing University
+A repository managed by Wei Hu from Nanjing University.